VRHIKKY/VketCloudSDK_Documents/source/docs/Unity/OperatingEnvironment.en.md

-# Operating Environment
+# System Requirements
-VketCloudSDK requires the below operating environment.
+VketCloudSDK requires the following.

 - **Unity 2019.4.31f1**

-If you do not have this version of Unity, download from Unity official ([website](https://unity.com/ja)).
+If you have not installed the above version, please visit the official Unity page [here](https://unity.com/ja) to download it.

-Also, please make sure to install the **Android Build Support module** when installing the Unity.
+You will also need to install Unity's **Android Build Support Module**.
 ![AddModules](img/AddModules.jpg)
 ![AndroidSupportInstall](img/AndroidSupportInstall.jpg)